microsoft/fhir-server/docs/CodeReviewRulesOfThumb.md

 ## Move long PR discussions to video calls

+FHIR team authors:

-- Authors who are members of the FHIR team should be open to moving discussions to chat or video calls for clarification
+- Be open to moving discussions to chat or video calls for clarification
 - Post a resolution comment so other people reading the PR know what happened

+External contributor authors:

+- Longer discussions with external contributors will be handled on a case-by-case basis
+- The FHIR team will reach out to you if we believe it would be helpful to move discussions to a different platform

 ## Positive reinforcement is important!